suhrobshodiev/CatalogApi/README.md

 This project demonstrates how to build a simple **CRUD (Create, Read, Update, Delete)** API with **MongoDB** using **ASP.NET Core**.

+Web API is a key part of building a CRUD API.
+It is a way to create an ASP.NET application specifically adapted to work in the REST (Representational State Transfer) style.
+It facilitates communication between the client and the server by transferring data in XML and JSON formats.
+Services that use the REST architecture are called RESTful services.

+The CRUD operations correspond to the following HTTP methods in REST:
+- **GET**: Read data (retrieve from a list).
+- **POST**: Create new data.
+- **PUT**: Update existing data.
+- **DELETE**: Remove specific data.

 ---

 ## **Prerequisites**